carpentries-incubator/machine-learning-novice-sklearn/_episodes/03-introducing-sklearn.md

 {: .python}

 Now lets replace the calculation with our own least_squares function with the one from scikit-learn.
-The scikit-learn regression function is much more capable than the simple one we wrote earlier and is designed for datasets where multiple parameters are used, its expecting to be given multidemnsional arrays data.
+The scikit-learn regression function is much more capable than the simple one we wrote earlier and is designed for datasets where multiple parameters are used, its expecting to be given multi-demnsional arrays data.
 To get it to accept single dimension data such as we have we need to convert the array to a numpy one and use numpy's reshape function.
 The resulting data is also designed to show us multiple coefficients and intercepts, so these values will be arrays, since we've just got one parameter we can just grab the first item from each of these arrays.

 Lets go ahead and change
 ~~~